 Funding notification will be emailed by mid-October or early May.
 Otherwise, rolling applications are reviewed each Monday.

 Reimbursement: Reimbursements for expenses incurred require receipts and a completed reimbursement summary form.
 This form should be checked and signed by your adviser or the departmental coordinator, and submitted to the URO.
 You will only be reimbursed for activities that were approved in your SRPS application.
+Note that awards may be considered taxable income (see tax info).

 Materials can often be ordered directly through your department coordinator and travel can be arranged through Accent Travel.